armirqurdina00/Kino/README.md

+# Kino

-An cinema website made by using HTML, CSS and JavaScript where users can watch their favourite movies and series online.
+A cinema website made by using HTML, CSS and JavaScript where users can watch their favourite movies and series online.